 Five Seasons: the Gardens of Piet Oudolf is an intimate view into the life and workings of Piet.
 Directed and produced by award-winning film maker, Thomas Piper, it’s a spell-binding documentary that tugs at your heart strings, leaving you wishing for many more hours of footage long after the last credits trail across your screen.

-The result is an exquisitely beautiful film showing Piet at work in his studio, wandering his gardens and admiring the wonder and beauty of natural landscapes around the world with his wife Anja and their friends.
-It’s raw, close up and often stylistically rough which suits the ephemeral nature of the topic perfectly.
-The film is divided into seasons, a gorgeous poetic device that allows the narrative of the story to unfold as the viewer transitions through the life cycle of the garden, beginning in Autumn, Piet’s favourite season, and finishing with the fifth season, the transition from Summer to Autumn.
+The result is an exquisitely beautiful film showing Piet at work in his studio, wandering his gardens and admiring the wonder and beauty of natural landscapes all around the world with his wife Anja and their friends.
+It’s raw, close up and often stylistically rough which suits the ephemeral natural setting perfectly.
+Each section of the film is divided into the changing seasons, a gorgeous poetic device that allows the narrative of the story to unfold as the viewer transitions through the life cycle of the garden, beginning in Autumn, Piet’s favourite season, and finishing with the fifth season, the transition from Summer to Autumn.

 Tall, silver haired and stylishly swathed in shades of khaki, Piet is an elusive figure in the film, radiating confidence and drawing people towards his quiet yet commanding nature.
 “I often find myself as describing him as Dutch.
 Very Dutch,” says Thomas.
 “I think the Dutch way of being both direct but also quite succinct in communication adds an air of mystery and that certainly helps to make Piet a compelling character on screen.